 Monday: Desk Drops – In the wee hours of the morning, before the team makes it into work, drop surprise presents on the desks.
 Include a card announcing Employee Appreciation Week.

 Tuesday: Dog Days of Work – On Monday survey your staff and see who has a dog appropriate for the workplace.
 Let that dog come in and hang out on Tuesday to liven things up.
 Take it a step further and invite a local therapy dog trainer (Yes, they will do this) to bring their trainees by!

 Wednesday: Food Truck Half Day – Invite a food truck out for lunch from your staff’s favorite eatery.
 Let employees take their time ordering and eating because, surprise, they only have to stay for a half-day.

 Thursday: Morning Announcement – This is a great time to kick off your first Employee of the Month, give out the Trophy, or crown a Break Room Boss.
 Choose them all, more, or just one and take the time to appreciate those you chose.

 Friday: Health Fair – Host a health fair and announce your new Wellness Incentives!
 Celebrate your employee’s goals and encourage them to stick with them.
 Take it a step further and host your first group walk, hike, or run for the next day.

-Appreciating employees is often overlooked when it doesn’t have to be.
+Employee Appreciation Ideas are often overlooked when it doesn’t have to be.
 There are plenty of things to do, large or small, at any price range that you can do to show your care.
 At the end of the day, if your employees are unhappy they will move on.
 Unhappiness is a leading cause of turnover.
 How will you, or do you, show your employees that you appreciate them?